EdenDonenfeld/Memory-Game/README.md

 # Card-Memory-Game
-Card memory game app for kids in Android OS.
+Card memory game application for kids in Android OS.

 There are four levels in the game :